-This article was published on February 4th 2019 and takes about 2 minutes to read.
+This article was published on February 4th 2019 and received its last update on February 20th 2019.
+It takes about 3 minutes to read.

 Compiling a Crystal project with static linking allows you to easily distribute it as a single file without any dependencies.
-Unfortunately, right not it is only possible on Alpine Linux machines.
-I'll show you how it's done.
+Unfortunately, right now it is only possible on Alpine Linux machines.
+I'll show you two ways to do it.

 Why I am such a fan will be topic for another article, but being able to compile a Crystal project to a single binary is — besides its syntax and ideology closely resembling Ruby's — clearly the number one reason.